-- Road traffic
+- Road traffic,

-- Other terrestrial
+- Other terrestrial,

-- Recreational
+- Recreational,

-- Civil aviation
+- Civil aviation,

-- Rail road
+- Rail road,

-- Maritime Applications
+- Maritime applications,

-- Military
+- Military and

-- Space
+- Space.

 The market research was performed separately in every segment.
 Within the segments different user groups were identified and analyzed.
 Table 1 gives an overview over segments and user groups.
-Within each user group six to seven applications were identified.
-Due to the limited space applications are not visualized in Table 1.
+Within each user group 6-7 applications were identified.
+Due to the limited space, applications are not visualized in Table 1.

-For each application the number of sold equipment/sold services, the equipment penetration factor, prices/charges, and investment cycles were determined.
-This data was the basis for the forecasted market potential.
+For each application, the number of sold equipment/sold services, the equipment penetration factor, prices/charges, and investment cycles were determined.
+These data were the basis for the forecasted market potential.
 The companies that supported the data gathering were companies from various fields, e.g. car/truck manufacturers, car rental services, fleet management companies, emergency services, government authorities, airlines.

-GERMAN MARKET POTENTIAL
+3. GERMAN MARKET POTENTIAL

 To ensure a robust market forecast, the potential for satellite navigation equipment and services was determined separately.
-The relevant period of time for the market forecast was 2007 through 2017.
-This period was chosen, since 2007 is the estimated operational start (with full capability) of the planned 'Galileo' system.
-The identified potential is not necessarily that, available for 'Galileo', but available for all operational systems at that time.
+The relevant period of time for the market forecast was 2007-2017.
+This period was chosen, since 2007 is the estimated operational start (with full capability) of the planned "Galileo" system.
+The identified potential is not necessarily that, available for "Galileo", but available for all operational systems at that time.
+Table 1.
+Market segments and user groups